Skip to main content

 The following are the program maps for the Legal Studies program for those entering second, third, or fourth year.
 Please refer only to the info for the year you are entering.

 If you have not selected a specialization, you are in the Comprehensive program.
-If you have chosen a specialization, please refer to the specialization maps for Alternative Dispute Resolution, Human Rights Law or Information Law.
+If you have chosen a specialization, please refer to the specialization maps for Alternative Dispute Resolution, Human Rights and Advocacy or Law, Technology and Society (formerly Information Law).
 If you would like to declare a specialization, please complete the Change of Specialization form

 Please keep in mind that if you are out of sequence, these maps may not be right for you.
 Please review your full Program Map, along with your academic transcript, to guide your registration.
 We are happy to assist anyone who is unsure of their degree progression or their requirements for degree completion.
 Please feel free to contact the Social Science and Humanities Academic Advising office at SSHadvising@ontariotechu.ca.